lucasart/c-chess-cli/README.md

 ## c-chess-cli

 c-chess-cli is a command line interface for UCI chess engines written in C. Free from [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), it only uses the C standard library, and POSIX.
 Primarily developped on Linux, it should work on all POSIX operating systems, including MacOS and Android.
-Windows is not supported.
+Windows support was added recently, and is still experimental at this stage.

 ## How to compile ?